 Before you can start working on things like syllables with any student, practically all literacy organizations will require you to attend an orientation & training program of some 10 to 20 hours.
+So in this post let’s look at some steps to Literacy-how to become a volunteer.

 Usually, the lessons and materials are provided for free, and the training takes generally place on evenings or weekend days.